bcmpinc/StardewHack/CraftCounter/README.md

 # Craft Counter
-Adds a counter to the description of crafting recipes telling how often it has been crafted.
-Useful for obtaining the craft everything achievement.
+Adds a counter to the description of crafting & cooking recipes telling how often it has been crafted/cooked.
+Useful for obtaining the craft/cook everything achievement.
-Adds a counter to the description of cooking recipes telling how often it has been cooked.

 ## Config
 none